Skip to Main Content

 I decided to ask James’ mother how things were going for the family and she started to open up about how she felt.
 She revealed that James’ accident had opened up longstanding conflict between her and her husband, and that she didn’t feel hopeful about anything.
 It seemed like a useful conversation.

-This level of reflection has the most depth.
-This level of reflection shows that the experience has created a change in the person – his/her views of self, relationships, community of practice, society and so on.
+This level of reflection is the most detailed and analytical.
+It shows that the experience has created a change in the person – his/her views of self, relationships, community of practice, society and so on.
 To do so, the writer needs to be aware of the relevance of multiple perspectives from contexts beyond the chosen incident – and how the learning from the chosen incident will impact on other situations.

 Today I spent time with James (client) and his family on the ward.
 The family had a lot of questions about the rehabilitation process and wanted to know what was going to happen for James.
 I wanted to reassure them that things were OK because I remembered from a uni lecture by a carer that carers needed reassurance, information and hope for the future of the person they cared for.
 I said that while it was difficult for anyone to know the rate of James’ improvement I could be sure that he would improve and that it was important for the family to keep hopeful about his future.